 Yes, you can sue a restaurant for E. coli O157 if contaminated food is found at the restaurant or others were also sickened in an outbreak.
 With a lawsuit, you can seek a money settlement to compensate you for medical expenses, lost income, pain and suffering, and other damages.
-Contact attorney Fred Pritzker about a lawsuit against a restaurant.
+Contact our food safety attorneys about a lawsuit against a restaurant.
 We are a national food safety law firm: call 1-888-377-8900 (toll free), text us at 612-261-0856 or use our free consultation form online.

-Contact Food Safety Attorney Fred Pritzker about a Restaurant Lawsuit for Compensation and Justice
+Contact the Food Safety Attorneys at Pritzker Hageman about a Restaurant Lawsuit for Compensation and Justice

 Our E. coli lawyers have experience winning multimillion-dollar recoveries for our clients.
 A class action lawsuit is not used in these cases.
 Instead, each person sickened has their own lawsuit and seeks money damages.